loelschlaeger/fHMM/README.md

 See below for some [examples](#examples).

 ## Data
-The code is intended to be used on share prices provided by https://finance.yahoo.com/.
+The code is intended to be used on daily share prices provided by https://finance.yahoo.com/.
 The data must be in csv-format and must contain a column named "Date".
 Data can be saved in the folder `"./data"` or downloaded automatically via the function `downloadData(name,symbol,from,to)`, where
 - `name` is a personal identifier,
 - `symbol` is the stock's symbol,
 - `from` and `to` define the time interval.